 Children have now become repsonsible for their own reading.
 Children can change their books as often as they like and they can also select as many books as they wish.
 In Year 6 it is important that children still read frequently as this aides in the progression of comprehension and also children's writing ability.

 Reading at school consists of small group Guided Reading sessions and whole class Reading Comprehension sessions.
 Children identified as needing intervention are targetted for Daily Reading.
-Children are assessed regularly to encouarge them to move up through the colour bands using PM Benchmark and Accelerated Reader and rewarded with certificates and prizes.
-Click on the link below to find out more about Accelerated Reader.
+Children are assessed regularly to encouarge them to move up through the colour bands using PM Benchmark and Bug Club.

 By the end of Year 6 the aim is that children will have become independent in their writing and rely less on scaffolding and formal structures delivered by the class teacher.

 At East Garforth there a number of approaches we use to make writing fun and give children the skills they need to write to entertain, persuade, inform and discuss; in short, children are learning to write for a purpose.

 Each day the children are taught a new word.
 This word should be challenging and chosen to improve children's vocabulary.

 Children learn how to retell and create texts orally using well structured sentences with a high level vocabulary.

 Children also have fun using actions to remind them of certain aspects of the text language.

 Alan Peat has designed a range of sentence types that children learn to include in their writing.
 These sentence types give children a scaffold for structuring their writing.

 For more information about recent developments in the teaching of English and how you can support your child at home please visit the National Literacy Trust